The beginning (13.7 billion BC): The Universe arises from the Big Bang, followed by a very short but rapid period of expansion ("inflation")

 475 million BC: Simple plants and fungi evolve on land

-450 million BC: The first animals appear on land
+400 million BC: Amphibians evolve from fish, and animals begin to appear on land

 365 million BC: The first insects evolve